nicholaseager/nicholaseager.github.io/index.md

 ## Ready To Work Together?

-For business inquiries, please contact me by using the form below.
-All copyrighted images and videos on this website are available for licensing.
+For business inquiries, such as a collaboration or licensing, please contact me by using the form below.

 <a href="{{ "/contact" | relative_url }}" class="button button--large">Get In Touch</a>